 The Constitution has been subjected to several major revisions.
 In 1848, revolutions and riots break out in several European countries, including the Netherlands.
 This upsets King William II.
 He requests liberal statesman Johan Rudolph Thorbecke to amend the Constitution to such effect as to curtail the power of the monarch and to accord more power to the Ministers and Parliament.
 With this amendment, Thorbecke lays the foundation for the parliamentary system and the further administrative structure of the country.
 Therefore, the “1848 Constitution” has come to be regarded as the beginnings of Dutch democracy.

 In 1917, male suffrage is introduced.
 Women are not entitled to vote but do become eligible for election.
 In 1919, they are enfranchised and by 1922, women can exercise their voting rights for the first time.
 After 1945, decolonisation prompts new revisions.
 In 1983, an overall revision follows, involving the addition of basic social rights and a general stipulation against discrimination.
 From then on, Article 1 reads: All persons in the Netherlands shall be treated equally in equal circumstances.
 Discrimination on the grounds of religion, belief, political opinion, race or sex or on any other grounds whatsoever shall not be permitted.
 Since 2010, attempts are being made to have Article 1 include the prohibition of discrimination on the grounds of “disability or sexual orientation”, to reflect social consensus on such issues.

-Such an amendment would tie in with earlier decrees, such as the introduction of same-sex marriages in 2001.
-By 2020, the proposition for this amendment to the Constitution is still under consideration.
+In 2023, the prohibition of discrimination because of 'disability or sexual orientation' was added to Article 1.
+This amendment follows previous decisions such as the introduction of same-sex marriages in 2001.
+The process of this constitutional amendment has taken 13 years.
 The Constitution is not as easily amendable as other Acts and the process takes a long time.